Skip to content

 • Configured vs live — two side-by-side tables: what you’ve declared in the SQLite devices table (configured) and what adb devices is reporting right now (live).
 Mismatches are obvious at a glance.

 • Auto-picked capture backend per device.
-Physical phones default to scrcpy.
-Emulators default to quartz (a software path that doesn’t need /dev/uinput).
-Override per device by setting capture_backend: scrcpy | quartz | adb | auto in the devices table.
+Every device defaults to scrcpy (live H.264 stream); it falls back to a direct adb screencap if the stream is unavailable.
+Override per device by setting capture_backend: scrcpy | adb | auto in the devices table.

 • Auto-picked input backend per device. adb input is the universal-compatibility default (~50–80 ms/tap). mintouch is the fast path (~5–20 ms/tap) but needs /dev/uinput access (rooted devices or accessible emulators).
 Opt in with input_backend: mintouch in the devices table.